Family Support Magistrates Offer Guidance for Court-involved Fathers

 The magistrates all said that their first priority is to look out for the interests of the children.
 They said that they look to see that fathers are staying involved with their children, helping the children's mothers, and working to better their own lives.

-Ferguson, appointed in 2011 by Gov. Dan Malloy as the first of an African American to serve on the Family Support Magistrate Court, said that he is always willing to listen to a father explain his reasons for not paying child support, no matter how long it takes.
+Ferguson, appointed in 2011 by Gov. Dan Malloy as the first African American to serve on the Family Support Magistrate Court, said that he is always willing to listen to a father explain his reasons for not paying child support, no matter how long it takes.

 "You will never hear me interrupt you.
 You might not know how to express yourself initially, but if you keep talking, eventually you will get to the reason for why you are not making your payments.
 If you have a legitimate reason for not making child support payments, say it.
 I'm not going to put you in jail if you can't make a payment."